 In 1996 Thomas J Stanley and William Danko published a book- The Millionaire Next Door.
 An interesting finding from the book was that close to 70% of self-made millionaires were either self-employed or Entrepreneurs.

 We have discussed the two sides of the coin.
-We learnt about the benefits of Higher Education for the individual i.e. Higher Income Potential; and the benefits for the society is a lower crime rate, stability and progress.
+We learned about the benefits of Higher Education for the individual i.e. Higher Income Potential; and the benefits for the society are a lower crime rate, stability, and progress.

 My personal opinion about Higher Education.

 Is it mandatory?